PINGDOM_CHECK

 Python is a popular programming language among data-focused developers, it’s well suited to multiple aspects of accessing and structuring data from the web, and the world’s most popular scraping framework (Scrapy) is written in python.
 Python’s readability ensures that code is easily maintainable.
 There are many different libraries available for scraping, allowing users to choose one that suits their preferences and needs.
 Python is flexible and versatile, enabling work across various platforms, too.

-This article explores the advantages of using Python for web scraping, the setup and basics, how different libraries and an API are used, and some prevalent challenges.
+This article explores the advantages of using Python for web scraping, the setup and basics, how different Python libraries and an API are used, and some prevalent challenges.

 Designing your Project and Setting Up Your Environment